3F/web.vsSBE/_doc/Examples/Git/Submodules.md

 Activate action and click [Apply]

-Now when user will clone your repository without `--recursive` or in some other case when submodule does not exists in solution directory:
+Now when user will clone your repository without `--recursive` or in some other case when submodule does not exist in solution directory:

 * Before first loading solution (after click on **.sln**) will be a black window with automatic restoring submodules.
     * 'black window' can be hidden, but it can take a long time for restoring all packages.
 For this case the best way to show some information.
 * And no any windows (info) when all submodules has been restored.

-**To support msbuild.exe**, just call `call submodules "Conari/Conari.sln" || goto err` before build, like this:
+**To support msbuild.exe**, just use `call submodules "Conari/Conari.sln" || goto err` before build, like this:

 ```bash
 @echo off